A Nonstationary Ruelle-Perron-Frobenius Theorem: Introduction

 Observe that the conclusions \ref{get-lm}--\ref{get-exp2} do not involve $T_n$ or $\ph_n$ other than through $L_n$ and $\Lambda_n$.
-This suggests the approach we will carry out in \S\ref{sec:abstract}, of formulating abstract conditions on the operators and cones that lead to the conclusions here.
+This suggests the approach that we will carry out in \S\ref{sec:abstract}, of formulating abstract conditions on the operators and cones that lead to the conclusions here, without reference to the specific dynamics and potentials that generate them.

 We do not have a notion of measure-theoretic entropy or of equilibrium measure in the nonstationary setting, so there is no complete analogue of the statement from the stationary RPF theorem that multiplying the eigenfunction by the eigenmeasure produces the unique equilibrium measure.
 However, we still have the following.